 Mistake 9, doing everything sequentially

-The cost: you waste time waiting for each task to finish when some of them could run in parallel.
+What happens: you lose time waiting for each task to finish when some could run in parallel.

-The fix: spot the independent tasks and say so explicitly:
+What to do instead: spot independent tasks and say so explicitly.

 "Run in parallel: the SQL migration, the UI component, and the unit tests.
 These 3 tasks are independent."